 Your dogs will love their homemade food.
 They always want what you’re eating, so cooking for them will let them know they are special.

 About the author

-John Myers, founder of Puppy Pointers also talks about various dog food guides.
-Check out their website for more great tips.
+John Myers, the founder of Puppy Pointers, also talks about various dog food guides.
+Check out his website for more great tips.

 For a collection of recipes to create your own home-prepared dog diet, visit this website by Dr. Strombeck.